Koredotcom/SearchAssist-Toolkit/Utilities/customConnectorService/readme.md

 ## Code Changes to Use Custom Connector SDK
 To integrate your custom connector, make the following code changes:

-1. **config/config.json**: Contains configuration details such as API URL, authentication details, and lookup fields.Add your connector’s configuration here.
+1. **config/config.json**: Contains configuration details such as API URL, authentication details, lookup fields, and optional incremental/deletion settings.
-2. **.env**: Update authorization key which is used to authorize the incoming request.
+2. **.env**: Update the authorization key used to authorize incoming requests.
-3. **content.controller.js**: Acts as the controller for returning content from the connector,customize how data from your connector is handled and returned, ensuring the `isContentAvailable` key is part of the response.
+3. **content.controller.js**: Customize how data from your connector is handled and returned.
+Ensure that `isContentAvailable` is included in the response.

 ### Steps to Add a Custom Connector
-1. **Prepare config.json**: Create a config file containing the authentication details, API URL, lookup fields, and other necessary settings for your custom connector.
+1. **Prepare config.json**: Create a config file containing the authentication details, API URL, lookup fields, and other necessary settings for your connector.
 Place this file in `config/config.json`.

    **Sample config.json:**
    ```json